A world leader in organ preservation

 01

-XVIVO wants to change the world for all those in need of a new organ, guided by the vision that nobody should die waiting for a new organ.
-XVIVO’s machine perfusion technologies for lungs, hearts, livers, and kidneys enable better preservation than traditional ice storage—expanding the donor pool and improving transplant outcomes.
+XVIVO wants to change the world for all people in need of a new organ, guided by the vision that nobody should die waiting for a new organ.
+Today, only around 10% of global transplant needs are met.
+Machine perfusion is emerging as a new standard for transporting, preserving and assessing organs, addressing the limitations of traditional ice storage—where, for example, only two out of ten donated hearts are used.

 02